Nigeria kits: Nike unveil dazzling new 'Swoosh' design | Goal.com

 The Naija designs were always going to be a hard act to follow, but Nike have unveiled a stylish successor which will surely win over Super Eagles supporters.

-On Wednesday, Nike revealed designs for the United States, South Korea, and Nigeria, with the remaining federations set to be launched over the coming months.
+On Wednesday, Nike revealed designs for the United States, South Korea, and Nigeria national teams, with the remaining federations set to be launched over the coming months.

 "From hand-drawn prints to custom fonts, each team’s look will be its own," the statement continued.
 "Counter to templatization, Nike designers had 65 chassis options available to them across varying necklines, sleeves, cuffs, badge placement, etc."